 Butyl-rubber insulation is suitable for lamp fittings where higher ambient temperatures are prevalent.
 The maximum permitted operating temperature is 85°C. At this temperature, the cable has a long life.
 At higher temperatures the insulation deteriorates rapidly.
-Around 130°C turns to powder.
+Around 130°C it turns to powder.
 Silicone rubber can be operated continuously at 150°C, and is used for many of the enclosed lamp fittings installed at the present time.
-The physical properties of this type of insulation are such that a suitable protection is necessary and a heat-resisting braid is manual for this purpose.
-Glass braiding with a heat-resisting lacquer is an excellent finish, but takes an expensive cable.
+The physical properties of this type of insulation are such that a suitable protection is necessary and a heat-resisting braid is normal for this purpose.
+Glass braiding with a heat-resisting lacquer is an excellent finish, but makes an expensive cable.
 An alternative is terylene braiding, which is considered ideally suitable for many lamp fittings.
-Another good heat-resistant type of finish is an impregnated table may be as high as 180°C. For enclosed lamp fittings, where temperatures of this order to obtained, this cable is a suitable answer, installations, are chlorosulphonated polyethylene CPS or 'Hypalon') and PVC sheathing materials, which are used widely in /nitrile rubber (NCR/PVC) generally wown as HOFR insulants.
-These materials are both vulcanisable rubbers and besides having wood weathering, solvent, and oil resistance, are flame retardant.
-They may be compounded as to be used over an insulated conductor operating at 85°C. Another new product, which pears suitable, particularly for insulation, is ethylene propylene rubber.
-The age-resistance this material is proving excellent and may well prove to be a common material in the near future.
+Another good heat-resistant type of finish is an impregnated glass lapping with an impregnated glass braid.
+The temperature of operation of this type of cable may be as high as 180°C. For enclosed lamp fittings, where temperatures of this order are obtained, this cable is a suitable answer. installations, are chlorosulphonated polyethylene (CPS or 'Hypalon') and PVC known as HOFR insulants.
+These materials are both vulcanisable rubbers and besides having good weathering, solvent, and oil resistance, are flame retardant.
+They may be compounded so as to be used over an insulated conductor operating at 85°C. Another new product, which appears suitable, particularly for insulation, is ethylene propylene rubber.
+The age-resistance of this material is proving excellent and may well prove to be a common material in the near future.